rachelhyman/kms_twitter/README.md

 ## Install

+1. Follow steps 1-2 in the Build section above
-1. Go to [chrome://extensions/](chrome://extensions/) in Google Chrome
+2. Go to [chrome://extensions/](chrome://extensions/) in Google Chrome
 3. Enable developer mode by clicking checkbox in upper right
-3. Click "Load Unpacked Extension"
+4. Click "Load Unpacked Extension"
-4. Navigate to `kms_twitter/dist` and select
+5. Navigate to `kms_twitter/dist` and select

 ~=-brought to you by computer lab-=~